Von Willebrand disease: Treatment

 For patients with VWD type 1 and VWD type 2A, desmopressin is available as different preparations, recommended for use in cases of minor trauma, or in preparation for dental or minor surgical procedures.
 Desmopressin stimulates the release of VWF from the Weibel–Palade bodies of endothelial cells, thereby increasing the levels of VWF (as well as coagulant factor VIII) three- to five-fold.
 Desmopressin is also available as a preparation for intranasal administration (Stimate) and as a preparation for intravenous administration.
 Desmopressin is contraindicated in VWD type 2b because of the risk of aggravated thrombocytopenia and thrombotic complications.
 Desmopressin is probably not effective in VWD type 2M and is rarely effective in VWD type 2N.
 It is totally ineffective in VWD type 3.

 For women with heavy menstrual bleeding, estrogen-containing oral contraceptive medications are effective in reducing the frequency and duration of the menstrual periods.
-Estrogen and progesterone compounds available for use in the correction of menorrhagia are ethinylestradiol and levonorgestrel (Levona, Nordette, Lutera, Trivora).
+Estrogen and progesterone compounds available for use in the correction of menorrhagia include ethinylestradiol, levonorgestrel, drospirenone and cyproterone.
 Administration of ethinylestradiol diminishes the secretion of luteinizing hormone and follicle-stimulating hormone from the pituitary, leading to stabilization of the endometrial surface of the uterus.

 Desmopressin is a synthetic analog of the natural antidiuretic hormone vasopressin.
 Its overuse can lead to water retention and dilutional hyponatremia with consequent convulsion.

 For patients with VWD scheduled for surgery and cases of VWD disease complicated by clinically significant hemorrhage, human-derived medium purity factor VIII concentrates, which also contain von Willebrand factors, are available for prophylaxis and treatment.
-Humate P, Alphanate, Wilate and Koate HP are commercially available for prophylaxis and treatment of VWD.
-Monoclonally purified factor VIII concentrates and recombinant factor VIII concentrates contain insignificant quantity of VWF, so are not clinically useful.
+Humate P, Alphanate, Wilate and Koate HP are commercially available for prophylaxis and treatment of VWD, and have varying levels of factor VIII.
+Products with higher VWF:RCo/FVIII ratios allow for more frequent dosing of VWF if needed, without the risk of accumulation to supranormal levels of FVIII.
+Recombinant factor VIII products contain insignificant quantity of VWF, so are not clinically useful as standalone therapy for VWD.

-Development of alloantibodies occurs in 10-15% of patients receiving human-derived medium-purity factor VIII concentrates and the risk of allergic reactions including anaphylaxis must be considered when administering these preparations.
-Administration of the latter is also associated with increased risk of venous thromboembolic complications.
+Risks of thrombosis, development of alloantibodies, and allergic reactions including anaphylaxis must be considered when administering these preparations.
+Such risks have emerged as the main concerns in factor replacement therapies as infectious risks have diminished.

 Blood transfusions are given as needed to correct anemia and hypotension secondary to hypovolemia.
 Infusion of platelet concentrates is recommended for correction of hemorrhage associated with platelet-type VWD.

 Vonicog alfa is a recombinant von Willebrand factor that was approved for use in the United States in December 2015, and for use in the European Union in August 2018.
+If baseline factor VIII activity is >40%, rVWF may be administered as a standalone product when immediate response is needed, but if Factor VIII activity is <40% and immediate response is needed, rVWF must be administered in conjunction with FVIII replacement therapy.